danluki/TaskVault/README.md

 probably later this README will be updated with link to repsoitory to advanced version of this core.
 But for now I dunno how to implement this to provide needed guarantees for this distributed system.

+You can find some helm charts in commits history and example about how to deploy this to minikube.
+But it's hard to maintain and probably better to use dkron sources for this.

 Also there is no client side grpc load balancing, but implementation can be found in my others repositories.

 To test locally you can use any of compose files being here.
 For example
 ```sh